 Pet Wellness Exams

 Pets age faster than humans.
 While their lives progress more quickly, serious medical conditions do too.
-Annual pet wellness exams can help detect serious medical conditions and allowing our facility to treat them before their status becomes unmanageable.
+Annual and bi-annual pet wellness exams can help detect serious medical conditions and allowing our facility to treat them before their status becomes unmanageable.
 In seeing your veterinarian annually, you have the opportunity to discuss your pet’s future health outlook, and ask questions about any existing conditions.
 Prior to your pet’s wellness exam, note any severe changes that have occurred with your pet including: vomiting, diarrhea, coughing, weight gain/loss, excessive thirst, or increased aggression.
 If your pet is experiencing any of these symptoms or has developed any abnormal behavior since their last wellness exam, please inform the veterinarian.

 During your pet wellness exam we can perform: